Even Trump Can’t Stop the Wave of Coal Plant Closures

 But they aren’t having the effects Trump intended.

-A day after the Paris announcement, Kansas City Power & Light gave him a slap.
+A day after the Paris announcement, Kansas City Power and Light Company gave him a slap.
 It said it was retiring five of its coal-fired power-generating units.

 In fact, utilities across the U.S. are closing one coal plant after another.
 Since 2010, utilities have shut down more than 250 of them.

 Initially, the closures were small, older plants.
 However, recent ones have been plants that are larger and younger.